 A number of initiatives are embedded within the programme.
-During Year Three skills and simulation weeks' students are provided with opportunity to complete 'mock' interviews and are supported with CV writing.
+During part three, students are provided with opportunity to complete 'mock' interviews and are supported with CV writing.
 Personal Academic Tutors provide further support to students with career planning and writing personal statements.
 Local employers from within the Worcestershire and Herefordshire counties and surrounding areas are invited to meet with students and discuss career opportunities and further professional development.
-The programme team work with the University Careers & Employability Service ensuring details of Trust recruitment events and individual jobs are forwarded to students during their final year.
+The programme team, work with the University Careers & Employability Service ensuring details of Trust recruitment events and individual jobs are forwarded to students during the final part of the programme.
 Since 2016, Nursing has offered the opportunity for students who have already secured a job in a local Trust setting, to have their final placement in that setting, supporting the transition from student to Registered Nurse.

-Elective placements within the UK during Year three semester one of the programme, allow students who are not originally from Herefordshire or Worcestershire to have a formative placement experience in a setting they are considering applying for a job in as a Registered Nurse.
+Elective placements within the UK during part three, semester one of the programme, allow students who are not originally from Herefordshire or Worcestershire to have a formative placement experience in a setting they are considering applying for a job in as a Registered Nurse.
 This process is supported by Practice Learning Support team and the student's Personal Academic tutor.

-Students also have the opportunity to 'earn while they learn,' with opportunities for students to gain work as student ambassadors, helping at open days, induction weeks, selection, and taster events.
-NHS professionals work with the career department to hold workshops for those on professional courses who have completed one placement, to allow them to gain part-time healthcare work in the NHS.
+Students also can 'earn while they learn,' with opportunities for students to gain work as student ambassadors, helping at open days, induction weeks, selection, and taster events.
+NHS Professionals work with the career department to hold workshops for those on professional courses who have completed one placement, to allow them to gain part-time healthcare work in the NHS.